awsdocs/aws-iot-docs/developerguide/device-advisor-console-tutorial.md

 1. Drag one of the available test cases from **Test cases** into the test group\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-drag-test-cases.png)

 1. To modify the test case level configuration on the test case under your test group, choose **Edit**\.
 Then, enter a **Name** to give the group a custom name\.
-Optionally, you can also enter a **Timeout** value in milliseconds under the selected test group\.
+Optionally, you can also enter a **Timeout** value in seconds under the selected test group\.
 If you don't specify a timeout value, the default value is used\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-edit-test-case.png)

    Choose **Done**\.